-The accreditation process starts with an agency completing a self assessment using the Self Assessment and Application form and guidance.
-Identifying the remit of your agency is important as it will determine which accreditation path you take.
+The first step in the accreditation process is the completion of a self assessment of your advice service using the Self Assessment and Application form and guidance.
+This includes the identification of the remit of your agency.
+Identifying the remit of your agency is essential as it will determine which accreditation path you take.

-By remit we mean the advice that you provide in housing and/or welfare benefits and/or money and debt.
+By remit, we mean the advice that you provide in housing and/or welfare benefits and/or money and debt.
 If you provide advice in any other areas, for example, employment or family law, these are not covered by the SNSIAP and can’t be accredited.

-Your next step is to apply for peer review of your benefits casework if you do Type II and/or Type III work in any topics (e.g. benefits).
-Once you have successfully completed peer review you can apply for accreditation and audit for your Type II and/or Type III advice services.
+Your next step is to apply for peer review in the topics your agency provides Type II (Casework) or Type III (Representation) advice.
+Once you have successfully completed peer review you can apply for Type II/Type III accreditation.
+This involves an audit against the Organisational Standards in the SNSIAP Framework.